jon-harper/OmniBox/docs/index.md

 OmniBox is 3D printable, modular electronics case for 3D printers.
 OmniBox comes with support for a wide variety of parts and includes templates to add support for new ones.

-This project is derived from Steve Burcham's [Stand Alone Main Control Case][10] V3 footprint.
+This project is derived from Steve Burcham's [Stand Alone Main Control Case][bgdog] V3 footprint.

 !!! info
     To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark reading mode, click the icon next to the search box.